DragonflyStats/TechAdmin/Python/PSFletter.md

 * Sponsorship from the Python Software Foundation would be greatly appreciated.

 ### Grant objective:
-* Our objective is to encourage more women and members of minority groups to attend PyCon Ireland, and subequently to engage more with the Python Community.
+* Our objective is to encourage more women and members of minority groups to attend PyCon Ireland, and subsequently to engage more with the Python Community.
-* We will use this part of this grant to distribute 20 free tickets.
+* We will use part of this grant to distribute 20 complementary tickets.
-* We will also use the remaining part of the grant to finance financial aid applications.
+* The remaining part of the grant to finance financial aid applications

 ### Disclosure of Other Applications
 * We intend to make a similar application to the NumFOCUS Foundation.